OneForFreedom/The-coin/README.md

-# The lost wishing well.
+# The Coin.

-_You go on a stroll in a mystical forest._

-_It's tranquil._
+_It's a cold day._

-_It's making you happy._

-_You take a few more steps further.
-You stumble upon it.._

-_A wishing well?
-You toss a coin in it and make a wish._
+_You've been out the entire day._

+_If only you could just get a warm meal.
+But then you see it._

+_Shining in the wet, grey snow.
+A coin.
+Not just any coin.
+A SIEGE COIN._

 **Take a Great look at my project!
-Made with blood, sweat and tears, along with a mix of mystic water!**
+Made with blood, sweat and tears, along with a mix of gold!**

 I hope you enjoy this project!!
 I had a blast making it!